holderbp/lecture_notes/phy231-234/13_amperes-law.md

 ### Example: Long, straight, current-carrying wire.

-Just as we did for Gauss's Law, we will need to apply symmetry arguments to understand the basic picture of the magnetic field $\vec{B}$ and to compute exactly because problems with Ampere's Law.
+Just as we did for Gauss's Law, we will need to apply symmetry arguments to understand the basic picture of the magnetic field $\vec{B}$ and to construct easily calculable problems with Ampere's Law.
 For a long, straight, current-carrying wire, we know that the rotational symmetry of the wire about an axis along it means that $\vec{B}$ has the same magnitude at all points on an enclosing circle.

 ![Figure demonstrating rotational symmetry of long straight wire](images/13_symmetry-long-straight-wire.png)